 Mayor Fuller serves as President of the Stonebridge Ranch Commercial Association.
 He and his wife, Maylee, are co-founders of the Love Life Foundation, a non-profit organization dedicated to bringing awareness of the many tragedies inflicted upon children and identifying & supporting agencies & groups that bring relief & comfort to the young victims and their families.
 He is also a member of the McKinney Chamber of Commerce Board of Directors and a Board Director for Meals on Wheels.
 He previously served as Chairman of the McKinney Community Development Corporation.

 Mayor Fuller studied Business Management and Business Law at Norwich University, the nation’s oldest private military academy.
 He and his wife live in McKinney and have four children.

 Mayor Pro Tem / Council Member District 2

-Rainey Rogers was elected as the City Council member representing District 2 in 2015.
+Rainey Rogers was elected as the City Council member representing District 2 in 2015 and re-elected in 2019.
 He currently serves as Mayor Pro Tem.